Peter Hollingworth: Resignation

 In December 2001, allegations were raised that, during his time as Archbishop of Brisbane, Hollingworth had failed to deal appropriately with sex abuse allegations made against a church teacher at Toowoomba Preparatory School.
 That month, the Brisbane Anglican diocese was ordered to pay $834,800 damages to the woman who had been found to have been sexually abused.
 Hetty Johnston, an advocate for child sex abuse victims, instigated a campaign calling for Hollingworth to resign.
 Hollingworth told the Australian media that, as a newly appointed archbishop at the time, he lacked the experience to handle the matter.
 He also said he had not believed that the case involved sexual abuse, but conceded he had not done enough to stop abuses occurring.
 Hollingworth subsequently apologised to the Toowoomba victim and released a formal statement condemning child sexual abuse but by February 2002, the Labor Opposition was calling for Hollingworth to be dismissed.
 Hollingworth stepped down from his positions as the Brisbane Lions' No 1 ticket holder, patron of Barnardo's, Kids First Foundation and the National Association for the Prevention of Child Abuse and Neglect.

 Phillip Aspinall, Hollingworth's successor as archbishop, ordered an inquiry, which concluded that in 1993 Hollingworth had allowed a known paedophile to continue working as a priest.
 In May 2003, the report by the Diocese of Brisbane into the handling of the cases was tabled in the Queensland parliament by Premier of Queensland, Peter Beattie.
 On 8 May, Hollingworth issued a public statement denying allegations that he had raped a woman in the 1960s.
 Both the deputy prime minister, John Anderson, and the treasurer, Peter Costello, indicated in early May that Hollingworth should consider his position.
 After meeting with Howard on 11 May, Hollingworth stood aside.
-On 28 May 2003, he announced his resignation and his commission as governor-general was revoked as of 29 May 2003.
+On 26 May 2003, he announced his resignation and his commission as governor-general was revoked as of 29 May 2003.
+Hollingworth has received a pension and other entitlements since then.

 Royal Commission into Institutional Responses to Child Sexual Abuse

 In 2015–2016, Hollingworth faced questions as part of the Royal Commission into Institutional Responses to Child Sexual Abuse in regards to his handling of abuse claims while he was Archbishop of Brisbane.
 He has apologised to victims for not pursuing their claims more rigorously.
-There is a case to defrock Hollingworth over allowing an “incurable” pedophile to remain in his position for 5 years after becoming aware of his abuse of children.
+Like all Anglican clergy, Hollingworth holds a Working With Children Check clearance.
+There was a case to defrock Hollingworth (through the Anglican church's complaints process) over allowing an "incurable" pedophile to remain in his position for 5 years after becoming aware of his abuse of children.
+Although the tribunal made several findings of misconduct, it described Hollingworth as "fit for ministry" and recommended he be kept on as a priest, provided Hollingworth apologised and was reprimanded.
+Hollingworth said in May 2023 that he would cease practising as an Anglican priest.
+In 2023, the Victorian government investigated whether Hollingworth was fit to retain a Working With Children Check clearance, although Hollingworth's lawyer stated that Hollingworth had not worked with children for some time.